 Welcome to the Olivers Hill Fishing Guide.
 Olivers Hill is a Rockwall found new Frankston of the Nepean Highway.
-This location has always been considered a productive fishing spot from a boat or kayak, however, it can also be very productive land-based fishing from the Rockwall.
+This location has always been considered a productive fishing spot from a boat or kayak, however, it can also be very productive for land-based fishing from the Rockwall.
 The Rockwall creates a great ecosystem for local fish species with plenty of reef, rock, weed and food sources to keep the fishing productive.

 Things to do at Olivers Hill

 There is a large car park here and basic amenities.
-There are close by shops and cafes.
+There are shops and cafes.
 We would recommend walking to the viewing point to really take in the area and the fishing potential.
 Other attractions in the areas include the aquatic centre, artistic sculptures, botanic gardens, golf course and adventure playgrounds.
 During summer the sand sculptures are often a great attraction to the area.
 Frankston is also the gateway to the Mornington peninsula and attractions such as the hot springs and highly acclaimed golf courses.

 Fishing at Olivers Hill

 At Olivers Hill, you can seasonally target

 This location can fish well with both soft plastics and bait.
 Take some time to study the weather and tides before fishing here which can make a big difference to your casting distance.
 Fishing on low tide can be very challenging as the waters will be shallow its best to fish during a rising ride.
 Be prepared to bring multiple outfits and inevitably lose some gear along the rocks to snags.
 Over the years some good size snapper has been caught here check out our guide on targeting snapper around Melbourne.
 The best time to target snapper here is between Oct and March after a few windy days.
 Ideally use a 9 to 12-foot surf rod and a heavy star or bomb sinker to allow you to cast a squid or pilchard out far into deeper waters and productive snapper grounds.